Aashish0330/ToDo-Using-Reactjs/README.md

 # ToDo-Using-Reactjs
-This is ToDo List App made using React.js,Node.js and deployed on Netlify
+This is ToDo List made using React.js,Node.js and deployed on Netlify